 Tenor Ben Bliss first set foot in the Dorothy Chandler Pavilion in 2011 as part of our Young Artist Program.
 Nearly 10 years later, he made a name for himself in theaters and concert halls around the world.

-American tenor Ben Bliss, whom the New York Classical Review called “one of the leading Mozartian tenors,” has gained a reputation as one of the most valuable and versatile performers of his generation.
-He is a 2021 winner of the Metropolitan Opera's Beverly Sills Artist Award.
+He’s been hailed by the New York Classical Review as “one of the leading Mozartian tenors,” gaining a reputation as one of the most valuable and versatile performers of his generation.

 With Ben’s busy career, there’s no doubt the Eva and Marc Stern Award will ease the financial burden he faces as a world traveling opera singer with an expansive repertoire.

 “There's always a lot of expenses to take care of—flying around the country or the world to see your voice teacher or your vocal coach.
 There's a lot of odds and ends to take care of.
 So this award will have no trouble finding ways to help smooth the path towards my operatic future.”

 And what an operatic future he has.
 He's already performed the memorable leading roles of Don Ottavio in Don Giovanni at the Lyric Opera of Chicago and at the Gran Teatre del Liceu in Barcelona, Ferrando in Così fan tutte at the Metropolitan Opera and, of course, his 2016 appearance as Tamino in our production of The Magic Flute and—this year—as a soloist in our presentation of St. Mathew Passion.